Areas of Expertise

-Dr. Tiberghien is leading an international team on the Paris Agreement on climate change.
-He also founded the Vision 20 group in 2015, a new coalition of global scholars and policy-makers aiming at providing a long-term perspective on the challenges of global economic and environmental governance.
-The V20 has held two summits (Hangzhou, 2016, and Washington DC, 2017: http://www.thevision20.org).
+Dr. Tiberghien founded the Vision 20 group in 2015, a new coalition of global scholars and policy-makers aiming at providing a long-term perspective on the challenges of global economic and environmental governance.
+The V20 held six summits (Hangzhou, 2016, Buenos Aires 2018, Tokyo 2018, and Washington DC, 2017, 2018, 2019).

 Professor Tiberghien has made significant contributions to our understanding of economic and environmental governance in East Asia (China, Japan, Korea, ASEAN) and of global economic governance.
 These include an understanding of innovative policies, reforms, and institutions that can be of use for Canada and beyond.
 Tiberghien has been awarded two major SSHRC grants and several other grants for this work.
 Tiberghien was also awarded a Harvard Academy Fellowship (and related life-long distinction) in 2004-2006.